shaik1002/biggitlabbomb/doc/user/group/index.md

 - You must have the Owner role for the group.
 - If [sign-up is disabled](../../administration/settings/sign_up_restrictions.md#disable-new-sign-ups), an administrator must add the user by email first.
-- If [administrator for role promotions](../../administration/settings/sign_up_restrictions.md#turn-on-administrator-approval-for-role-promotions) is turned on, an administrator must approve the invite.
+- If [promotion management](../../administration/settings/sign_up_restrictions.md#enable-role-promotion-approval) is enabled, an administrator must approve the invite.

 1. On the left sidebar, select **Search or go to** and find your group.
 1. Select **Manage > Members**.